-The notes will be fully and unconditionally guaranteed by the Parent Guarantor on an Guarantee unsecured and unsubordinated basis.
+Guarantee The notes will be fully and unconditionally guaranteed by the Parent Guarantor on an unsecured and unsubordinated basis.
 Initially, the notes will not be guaranteed by any of our subsidiaries.
-In the future, however, if any of our subsidiaries become guarantors or co-obligors of our funded debt, then these subsidiaries will jointly and severally, fully and unconditionally, guarantee our payment obligations under the notes.
-Please read "Description of the Notes - Parent Guarantee."
+In the future, however, if any of our subsidiaries become guarantors or co-obligors of our funded debt (as defined in the indenture), then these subsidiaries will jointly and severally, fully and unconditionally, guarantee our payment obligations under the notes.

+Please read "Description of Notes - Parent Guarantee."